danielemaddaluno/dotapp/README.md

 ## Quick Setup

 ### 1. Create an executable fat jar for your project:
-**Add shade plugin to your pom.xml file and replace the ADD_HERE_JAVA_MAIN_CLASS_WITH_COMPLETE_CLASS_PATH string with your own, e.g. com.madx.ExampleMainClass.
+**Add shade plugin to your pom.xml file and replace the JAVA_MAIN_CLASS_WITH_PACKAGE string with your own, e.g. com.madx.ExampleMainClass.
 For a more detailed tutorial follow these two links: http://stackoverflow.com/a/13943824/3138238 and http://www.mkyong.com/maven/create-a-fat-jar-file-maven-shade-plugin/**<br>
 ``` xml
 <dependencies>
 ...